 The sole source procurement method is used when there is only one supplier of the product or service.
-The single source procurement method is used when there are multiple suppliers but purchasing from a particular provider is in the best interest of the University for strategic reasons.
+The single source procurement method is used when there are multiple suppliers but purchasing from a particular provider is in the best interest of WVURC for strategic reasons.
 A need for a particular proprietary item does not justify sole or single source procurement if there is more than one potential supplier for that item.
+A single source request may not be submitted based exclusively on pricing or cost savings.